 Now that we have the basics covered, here are my top tips for visiting Lone Pine Koala Sanctuary in Brisbane, Australia:

-1. Visit Lone Pine first thing in the morning when the kangaroos are awake and hungry
+1. Visit Lone Pine first thing in the morning when the kangaroos are awake and hungry for breakfast

 My first tip for visiting Lone Pine Koala Sanctuary is an important one: visit early in the morning.
 Mornings are when the Sanctuary is the least crowded and when the resident kangaroos are most hungry and alert.
 Most of the kangaroos in the free-range feeding are awake in the mornings, feeling social, and ready to eat some roo pellets, specially made for them.